 A trial can take just a few days, if there are only a few witnesses testifying, and their testimony is simple.
 Or, it can take several weeks, if there are lots of witnesses or complicated testimony.
 Once the jury hears all of the evidence, they will decide who they believe and issue their verdict.

 After a verdict is reached, the trial is complete.
 But, whoever loses the trial can file an appeal if they think there is grounds for overturning the result.
 (An appeal is asking a higher court to look at the case and make sure the law was followed.)
 Just like the process to get to trial can take either several months or several years, the appeals process can take a long time to finish.
 Once the judgment is final because no appeal was filed, or all appeals are finished, then any money that the judgment orders to be paid can be collected.

 While many cases frequently resolve by voluntary settlement, the only way to force the party responsible for your injuries to pay you what you deserve is to take them to court and get a judgment.
-We have the knowledge and experience to ensure that you receive maximum compensation for your case, whether it ends in an early settlement before a lawsuit is filed or if we have to take your case the distance and get a jury verdict.
+Out Atlanta personal injury attorneys have the knowledge and experience to ensure that you receive maximum compensation for your case, whether it ends in an early settlement before a lawsuit is filed or if we have to take your case the distance and get a jury verdict.
 Contact us today to learn how we can help you.